UTA-Senior-Design-2020/health-journal-db/README.md

 # Health Journal - MySQL DB

 This project contains the MySQL Server needed for the Health Journal App Database.
+DB runs on port `3308`.

 ## Setup